masabahmad/CRONO/BC/README.md

 **Notes**

+P, N, and DEG must be in powers of 2.
-The executable then outputs the time in seconds that the program took to run.
+The executable outputs the time in seconds that the program took to run.
 The test folder contains a test program to check program outputs.